HahnAlexandra/genotype_processing/README.md

 # genotype_processing
 takes .ab1 files from Sanger seq, merges F and R and combines reads to a single .fasta

-copy folder to your instance
+copy folder to your instance,
 within the directory execute ./genotype_processing.sh

 #IMPORTANT